rbleattler/mdop-docs/mdop/mbam-v25/high-level-architecture-of-mbam-25-with-configuration-manager-integration-topology.md

 <ul>
 <li><p>The computer is a supported version of the Windows operating system.</p></li>
 <li><p>The computer is a physical computer.
 Virtual machines are not supported.</p></li>
 <li><p>The computer has a Trusted Platform Module (TPM) that is available.
 A compatible version of TPM 1.2 or later is required for Windows 7.
-Windows 10, Windows 8.1, Windows 8, and Windows To Go do not require a TPM.</p></li>
+Windows 11, Windows 10, Windows 8.1, Windows 8, and Windows To Go do not require a TPM.</p></li>
 </ul>
 <p>The collection is evaluated against all computers and a subset of compatible computers is created, which provides the basis for compliance evaluation and reporting for the MBAM integration.</p></td>
 </tr>